ConnorWatts/Reinforcement-Learning-Projects/README.md

 [**PPO Experiments**](https://github.com/ConnorWatts/PPO)

 This repository contains an PyTorch implementation of the deep reinforcement learning algorithm Proximal Policy Optimization(PPO).
-In this we additinally investigate the use of different statistical divergences as well as other regularization techniques such as Spectral normalization
+In this we additinally investigate the use of different statistical divergences as well as other regularization techniques such as Spectral normalization (In Progress)